Mistakes, miscommunications, and modifications in production

 Success consists of going from failure to failure without loss of enthusiasm. - Winston Churchill

 Production transforms inputs into useful outcomes.
 It requires appropriate organization and coordination of the means of production across its contributing elements.
 It also must manage the flow of information and resources, analyze operations, exploit feedback to incorporate learning, optimize available capabilities, apply techniques to reduce waste, enhance customer responsiveness, and accelerate work in process across operations.
-That’s a lot to keep track of.
+That’s a lot to keep track of, so a map can help.

 Economists’ thinking about production has evolved from simple input–output rules to today’s nuanced, multi-factor frameworks.
 These conceptual shifts include transitioning: